adrmrt/MLOps_Labs/lab04/01_introduction_to_cicd.md

 ## Setup

-Unfortunately, GitHub Actions are disabled on the ZHAW GitHub instance.
 For simplicity, we are going to use `act`, a local runner / emulator for GitHub actions, but you are of course free to use [github.com](https://github.com/) if you want to.
 `act` supports Windows, macOS, and Linux.
 To install `act`, follow the instructions [here](https://nektosact.com/installation/index.html). `act` requires Docker (or any other container engine) - don't worry, the installation instructions also cover this part and you won't have to interact with docker beyond installing it.

 The first time you run `act`, you will be prompted to select a container size.
 Select `Medium`.